Global markets up ahead of US inflation and Fed rate decision - ExBulletin

 The Fed has already raised its short-term benchmark rate to its highest level since 2007, which has slowed inflation but also contributed to several US bank failures and a contraction in manufacturing.

-A rush to AI helped a select group of stocks make huge gains this year, driving much of the stock market rally.
-Nvidia rose 3.2% on Tuesday to take its gain for the year to 178%.
-It has raised concerns of a possible bubble, although proponents say AI is the next big thing to remake the economy.

-A Bank of America survey of global fund managers found that the majority believe widespread adoption of AI over the next two years will boost profits, according to a report by BofA Global Research.

-This survey, however, also indicated that the majority of fund managers believe the Fed is still not done raising interest rates.
+But unlike earlier this year, when a small group of stocks were responsible for most of the S&P 500’s gains, Tuesday’s rise was broad-based, with four out of five stocks in the index up.

+Commodity producers and industrial companies recorded some of the biggest gains in the S&P 500 amid hopes for a resilient economy.
+Miner Freeport-McMoRan rose 5.3% and United Airlines climbed 3.7%, for example.

+Despite all this optimism, however, much of Wall Street does not believe the end has yet come to rate hikes.
 Many traders expect the Fed to start raising rates again in July, even if it remains stable this week.

-Tuesday’s inflation report showed that not only is headline inflation still too high, but also that prices are below the surface.
+Tuesday’s inflation report showed that headline inflation was still too high, as were price gains below the surface.
 The Fed prefers to look at inflation after excluding food, fuel and housing costs, hoping to get a better idea of where the trend is headed.
 This supercore inflation is still above the Fed’s comfort level.

-The concern is that further hikes by the Fed will mean more pressure on the US banking system as it has already crumbled under the weight of much higher rates.
-Bank customers are withdrawing their deposits in search of higher returns in money market funds.
-At the same time, high rates drive down the value of the bonds banks bought and other investments they made when rates were low.
+The concern is that further hikes by the Fed will mean more pressure on the US banking system as it has already cracked under higher rates.
+Bank customers withdraw deposits in search of higher returns in money market funds.
+At the same time, rising rates drive down the value of bonds bought by banks and other investments they made when rates were low.

-Three high-profile U.S. bank failures since March have shaken confidence in the system, prompting some banks to make it harder for households and businesses to get loans.
+Three high-profile U.S. bank failures since March have shaken confidence in the system, forcing some banks to toughen lending standards for households and businesses.
 This puts additional brakes on the economy, increasing the risk of a recession.

+Zions Bancorp. fell 1.6% after appearing to cut its outlook for future net interest income in an investor presentation.

 There are only two weeks left before the start of the third quarter of the year.
 This is remarkable because many investors entered this year predicting that a recession would hit in the third quarter, but the labor market remained remarkably resilient and supported the economy.